Belenus: Name and etymology

-The theonym Belenus (or Belinus), which is a latinized form of the Gaulish Belenos (or Belinos), appears in some 51 inscriptions.
-Although most of them are located in Aquileia (Friuli, Italy), the main centre of his cult, the name has also been found in places where Celtic speakers lived in ancient times, including in Gaul, Noricum, Illyria, Britain and Ireland.
+The theonym Belenus (or Belinus), which is a latinised form of the Gaulish Belenos (or Belinos), appears in some 51 inscriptions.
+Although most of them are located in Aquileia (Friuli, Italy), the main centre of his cult, the name has also been found in places where Celtic speakers lived in ancient times, including in Noricum, Gaul, Aquitania, Britain, and possibly in Ireland.

 Linguist Blanca María Prósper argues that Belinos was probably the original form, which also appears in the name Belyn (from an earlier Belinos), a Welsh leader who died in 627 AD.
 Known variants include Bellinus and perhaps Belus.
 The deity may also have been known in Ireland and Britain by the variants Bel, Beli, and Bile.